 This preference defaults to all routes.
 You may select several routes by using addi- tional instances of this template

-To use several routes, place them in a Route Group (see Route Groups)

-and then use Widespread - exclude route group.

 This preference may be strict or may be made flexible by assigning a penalty

 This preference extends the minimum trip duration by a fixed "layover" percentage for a single route or the whole schedule.
 It does not change the trip duration as shown in the vehicle information boxes.
 It simply adds time to the end of trips delaying the trip fol- lowing.